How Agentic AI Is Rewriting the Marketing Playbook

 How does Capably balance intelligent automation with human oversight?

-What are the easiest ways to get started with AI in marketing automation?
+What are the easiest ways to get started with AI marketing automation?

-Start with tasks that are high-volume and rules-based: lead scoring, subject line optimisation, and personalised marketing content recommendations.
+Start with high-volume, rules-based tasks: lead scoring, subject line optimization, and personalized marketing content recommendations.
 These typically show strong ROI and minimal disruption to existing workflows.

 How does Capably support omnichannel orchestration?

-Capably unifies marketing across email, SMS, ads, chat, social media, and web by using AI agents that learn from cross-channel behaviour and adapt messaging and timing in real time.
+Capably unifies marketing across email, SMS, ads, chat, social media, and web by using AI agents that learn from cross-channel behavior and adapt messaging and timing in real time.

 What infrastructure and organisational setup is needed to adopt AI marketing tools for automation?

-Teams need a centralised source of customer data (e.g., CRM or CDP), defined campaign goals, and tools that integrate AI workflows into existing martech.
-Success also depends on collaboration between marketing, data, and compliance stakeholders.
+Teams need a centralized source of lead and customer data (e.g., CRM or CDP), defined campaign goals, and tools that integrate AI workflows into existing martech..

 How is AI changing the role of marketers in business automation?